 According to Bacon, the idea of doing the film came from his wife Kyra Sedgewick, who suggested doing a horror film about marriage.
 Koepp and Bacon kicked around ideas for a low budget horror movie for a while.
 When Bacon heard about the book from a review by the New York Times’ John Williams, he suggested that Koepp should read it after reading it himself.
 Koepp resented the book until he read it.
-In his interview with Williams, Koepp said that one should get involved with the book because it causes your head to swim with ideas.
+In his interview with Williams, Koepp said that a screenwriter should get involved with a book because it causes their head to swim with ideas.

 With that, Koepp and Bacon called Kehlmann to ask for the rights.
 Kehlmann had gotten previous offers to make the book into a slow art film that would be more beautiful than scary, but liked Koepp and Bacon’s version because he thought it would actually be a scary movie.

 Once again, the major changes come in terms of the characters.
 Since the book takes place in a more abstract world, a narrative film has to make the book’s images more literal and grounded.
 Kehlmann admits to not imagining any specific character as the lead since the book is a diary.

 In the book, the relationship is described based on feelings, but not given any history.
 The film gives them a more precise relationship (a much older man married to a much younger woman).
 While many of the events do happen in the book, the movie gives these events a different context.